Acing Role-Play Interviews: 7 Steps for Guaranteed Success

-- You’ll find a video that shows you what employers want to see during your role-play.
+- You will find a video that shows you what employers want to see during your role-play.

-- You can listen to my podcast on role-play success here.
+- You can listen to our podcast on role-play exercises success here.

-- You can practise role-plays and learn a proven framework to pass ANY role-play in my Role-Play Masterclass.
+- You can practise role-plays and learn a proven framework to pass ANY role-play in our Role-Play Masterclass.

 - You can get hold of a full suite of interview preparation tools here.

 Role-play exercises are an assessment activity in which candidates act out an imaginary work scenario that closely mirrors real-life situations that could occur in the job they have applied for.